10.1. Multi-Class Programs And The UML

 One of the primary reasons for building class relationships in an object-oriented program is to allow the objects to cooperate by sending messages.
 Any change to the receiving class's public interface would necessarily change how the objects cooperate, which implies a dependency between any two related classes.
 So, as Fowler3 notes, "Many UML relationships imply a dependency" (p.
 48).

-I maintain that all UML class relationships, including the three constructive ones, are distinct and individually identifiable.
-And I believe the differences are sufficient to justify using all five in object-oriented models and programs.
-Once again, let me recommend that you complete a blank relationship table (linked in the yellow box above) as you study each relationship in the following sections.
+I maintain that all UML class relationships, including the three constructive ones, are distinct and individually identifiable, and the differences are sufficient to justify using all five in object-oriented models and programs.
+Again, I recommend completing a blank relationship table (linked in the yellow box above) as you study each relationship in the following sections.
 I believe that knowing the relationships' similarities and differences will help you use them more effectively, enabling your models and programs to reflect the original problem with greater fidelity.